International Students - How to Apply

 30 North Brainard St.

-Naperville, Illinois 60540
+Naperville, Illinois 60540 USA

-Applicants who have attended university-level classes should also submit official transcripts/mark sheets for all university-level course work.
+- Applicants who have attended university-level classes should also submit official transcripts/mark sheets for all university-level course work.

-Click here for a Transcript Request Form.
+- Click here for a Transcript Request Form.

 Please note: North Central does not consider emailed transcripts to be official transcripts.

-Documentation of English Proficiency
+3. Submit Documentation of English Proficiency

 Applicants must demonstrate English proficiency in one of the following ways:

-- Successful completion of the Advanced Level of North Central College's full-time English Language Institute (ELI)
+Successful completion of the Advanced Level of North Central College's full-time English Language Institute (ELI)

-Conditional Admission Option:
+Apply for Conditional Admission

 Students who meet all academic requirements for admission but do not have the required level of English proficiency may be considered for conditional admission and enroll in North Central's English Language Institute.
-Simply:

 - A letter of recommendation from a teacher or instructor.